-Management of electric heating through heat pumps and storage: systematic exploration of comparative advantages of individual scale versus district level
+Heat pumps for domestic heating: A techno-economic exploration of comparative advantages of individual scale versus district level.

 Zack (Zhikun Wang), UCL Energy Institute

-Electric heat pumps and decarbonised electricity are proposed as promising technologies that could replace gas heating and contribute to the future low-carbon heat mix.
-District heating networks have been transforming from fossil fuel-based to renewable-based energy over several generations to meet space heating and domestic hot water demand.
-Both technologies have been well developed, with abundant scientific research and industrial experiences in some European countries over the past few decades.
-However, the market shares of heat pumps and district heating networks are low in the UK, and there are technical, social, and economic challenges for their deployment.
+Electric heat pumps and decarbonised electricity have been proposed as promising technologies that could replace gas heating and contribute to the future low-carbon heat mix.
+District heating networks have been transformed over several generations to better use renewable energy sources rather than fossil fuels to meet heat demand.
+Both technologies are well developed in some European countries over the past few decades, as a result of a significant amount of scientific research and industrial experience.
+However, the markets of heat pumps and district heating networks are immature in the UK, and there are technical, social, and economic factors that present challenges for their deployment.

-The aim of this project is to better understand heat consumptions in domestic buildings and the role of heat pumps and district heating by assessing the topological configurations of heat pumps, district heating networks, and thermal storage solutions for various types of buildings on different scales.
-This study investigates heat pumps in individual households versus district heating networks through techno-economic models, in order to further explore their comparative advantages based on different aspects, including technical performance, carbon emissions, financial practicability, and policy uncertainties.
+This study offers a better understanding of heat consumption in domestic buildings through analysing smart meter data on a large scale and evaluate the role of heat pumps by assessing the topological configurations of heat pumps and district heating networks for various types of dwellings at different scales.
+This study investigates heat pumps in individual households versus district heating networks through techno-economic modelling, to further explore their comparative advantages from different perspectives, including technical trade-offs, carbon emissions, and cost competitiveness.

 Robert Lowe, Francis Li, Jenny Love